kdeldycke/kevin-deldycke-blog/content/posts/extract-all-frames-of-a-video-as-jpeg-images.md

 tags: Linux, transcode, Video
 ---

-You need to extract all frames of a video and save them as `.jpg` images files ?
+You need to extract all frames of a video and save them as `.jpg` images files?
 Transcode can do the job for you thanks to this command line:

     :::bash
     $ transcode -i video.avi -y im